OscarAspelin95/bioinformatics_with_rust/src/main/rust_basics/keywords.md

 `mut` - makes something mutable.
 E.g., `let mut x: usize = 10;`

 `fn` - defines a function.
-This is analogous to pythons `def` keyword.
+This is analogous to Pythons `def` keyword.
 E.g.,
 ```rust
 fn main() {
     println!("Hello, world!");
 }
 ```

 `struct` - defines a struct.
-This is kind of analogous to `class` in python.
+This is kind of analogous to `class` in Python.
 E.g.,
 ```rust,noplayground
 struct MyStruct {
     field1: usize,